 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where bavsiite typically forms.
+Look in granite pegmatites country, the host setting where bavsiite typically forms.
 If you start seeing beryl, quartz, albite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous radial aggregates habit, so train your eye for that shape before scanning the outcrop.